This post may contain affiliate links.

 You don't need to soak waxy potatoes, or semi-waxy potatoes like Yukon Gold, before roasting.
 But starchy potatoes (like russet potatoes) should be peeled and soaked before they are roasted or fried to remove the excess starch that can prevent them from crisping up.
 See my Breakfast Potatoes or Skillet Potatoes for a great method.

 - Swap in new potatoes, fingerling potatoes, or Yukon Gold potatoes for the red potatoes.
-You can use baby potatoes or larger potatoes cut into 1-inch cubes.
+You can use baby potatoes (like those in my Roasted Baby Potatoes) or larger potatoes cut into 1-inch cubes.
 (I don't recommend russet potatoes for this recipe.)

 - Try a different herb blend: oregano, marjoram, and thyme are all good options.
 Fresh herbs give this dish the most flavor, but you can use dried herbs or even Italian seasoning in a pinch, reducing the amount by half.